tomwolfe/metamorphic-core/CONTRIBUTING.md

 7.  **Toolchain Setup & Iterative Process**

-    *   The Metamorphic Ecosystem development workflow is now largely automated via the Driver LLM.
-You initiate the process via the CLI (`python src/cli/main.py`), and the Driver autonomously selects tasks, generates plans, invokes agents (including the Coder LLM for code generation), writes files, runs validation (tests, code review, security), generates a Grade Report, and updates the roadmap status.
+    *   The Metamorphic Ecosystem development workflow is now largely automated via the Driver LLM. **With the completion of Phase 1.6, you initiate the process via the CLI (`python src/cli/main.py`), and the Driver autonomously selects tasks, generates plans, invokes agents (including the Coder LLM for code generation), writes files, runs validation (tests, code review, security), generates a Grade Report, and updates the roadmap status.**
     *   Your role involves:
         *   Ensuring the API server is running.
         *   Initiating the workflow via the CLI.